Petals in the Light

 Mary and Frank

-My husband Frank and I live in Western New York, with our cat, Padre Pio.
+My husband Frank and I live in Western New York.
 In 2006, after a career of over thirty years, I retired from U.S. Citizenship and Immigration Services.
-We enjoy taking frequent trips to California to visit our son and daughter-in-law, Sean and Shelly, and our two beautiful grandsons, Jacob and Joshua.
+We enjoy taking frequent trips to New Mexico to visit our son and daughter-in-law, Sean and Shelly, our two handsome grandsons, Jacob and Joshua and beautiful granddaughter, Arianna.

 I didn’t start writing poetry until the age of 50.
 My poetry started out as free verse, but then in 2006, I was introduced to haiga on the Bag End Poetry and Message Board.
-With haiga, I am able to combine my love for photography with poetry.
+With haiga, I can combine my love for photography with poetry.
 I continued my interest in haiga and became active on the haikuhut poetry forum.
-Currently, I am the moderator for the "haiga showcase" forum on Jane Reichhold's online AHApoetry forum.
+I was a moderator for the "haiga" forum and also the "haiga showcase" forum on Jane Reichhold's online AHApoetry forums.
+More recently, I was an active member on the inkstone poetry forum.

 In addition to poetry and haiga, I enjoy, along with Frank, making rosaries as part of our parish "rosary makers" ministry.
 I also enjoy photography, gardening, taking online classes and editing and enhancing my photos in paint shop pro and photoshop.
 After taking an online class "Creating Web Pages", I built this website using HTML.